Kazion500/next-netifly-cms/content/home.md

 title: Awesome kitties
 date: 2022-01-06T12:59:53.036Z
 cats:
-  - description: Maru is a Scottish Fold from Japan, and he loves boxes.
-    name: Maru (まる)
   - description: Lil Bub is an American celebrity cat known for her unique appearance.
     name: Lil Bub
   - description: Grumpy cat is an American celebrity cat known for her grumpy appearance.